hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/kualastyle/__init__.md

 * **Variables:**
-    * `MODE = 'dev'`: This variable likely controls the operational mode of the system (e.g., development, production).
+    * ``: This variable likely controls the operational mode of the system (e.g., development, production).
 This is a simple global variable that could affect behavior in other modules or parts of the system.

 * **Classes (Partial):**